Ultimo (Marvel Comics): Ultimo virus

 Ultimo is converted into an "Ultimo virus" capable of bestowing enhanced strength, speed, regeneration and optic blast abilities to its victims, which included Dr. Glenda Sandoval (Rhodey's former love interest) and Ares.
 It is revealed that the virus was engineered from Ultimo himself by the Human Engineering Life Laboratories, which was acting on the commission of the Stark Solutions corporation, which had been contracted by H.A.M.M.E.R. to study Ultimo's potential as a weapon.
 Having destroyed Ultimo's body, War Machine sets out to destroy Ultimo's brain, which had been split up into three discrete units stored at separate locations.
-Two of the units are destroyed by War Machine's allies, but the third is ingested (in the form of a crystalline liquid) by Stark Solutions' CEO Morgan Stark who is transformed into a giant, humanoid Ultimo and possessed of the Doomsday Machine's programming to destroy all life, fighting War Machine.
+Two of the units are destroyed by War Machine's allies, but the third is ingested in the form of a crystalline liquid by Stark Solutions' CEO Morgan Stark.
+Morgan is transformed into a giant, humanoid Ultimo and gains the original Ultimo's programming to destroy all life, fighting War Machine.
 However, Ultimo's third component is destroyed when War Machine uses Ultimo's own weapons technology against the robot.
 Morgan self-destructs, scattering Ultimo's liquid body all over the landscape and merging with the plant life.
 Ultimo/Morgan plans to convert all vegetation on Earth into metal which would suffocate all life within two weeks.
 War Machine renders Ultimo docile by forcing Norman Osborn into showing memories of respective happiest moments.
 However, Osborn takes advantage of this to take Ultimo for himself, turning Ultimo into a floating liquid metal ball with a blank mind.
 Before Osborn can take possession of the robot, War Machine requests that Cybermancer "raise" Ultimo, instilling other values into it besides genocide.

 Iron Man 2020

-During the "Iron Man 2020" event, Ultimo is revealed to be the giant that is attacking the island of Lingares.
-His attack brings him into conflict with Force Works and the local Deathloks.
-It was revealed that MODOK Superior was responsible for Ultimo's rampage and the creation of the Deathloks of Lingares, and manipulated Force Works into taking out Ultimo's head so that he can take control of its body and become Ulti-MODOK.
-War Machine later modifies Ultimo and pilots it during the fight against the Extinction Entity.
+During the "Iron Man 2020" storyline, Ultimo attacks the island of Lingares.
+His attack brings him into conflict with Force Works and a group of Deathloks.
+It was revealed that MODOK Superior was responsible for Ultimo's rampage and the creation of the Deathloks of Lingares, and manipulated Force Works into taking out Ultimo's head so that he can take control of its body.